 Once you detect the root of the problem, you can come up with creative solutions to better use your time.
 Through trial and error, you will find the best answers.
 Even if you can’t work on everything at the same time, little tweaks can work wonders.
 If you can replace previously lost minutes with important work you were not able to do before, you can start shifting your day and your team’s.
 Slowly you will begin to shape your day to look more like the day you envision.

 Needless to say, there are always curveballs and then your responsibilities may change again.
-It might be a good idea to review how you spend your time every few months to see if there is an unexpected item that has recently starting to consume your day.
+It might be a good idea to review how you spend your time every few months to see if there is an unexpected item that has recently started to consume your day.
 This will allow you to recalibrate and reorganize.
 It will also let you see how far you’ve come since you started tracking and adjusting.